akshaybabloo/Car-ND/Project_3/README.md

 You can see that, from the above plot, there is a sudden dip at epoch `1` and gradually drops down, which shows that the model is able to train well.

-Also, the normal distribution of the steering angel is given by:
+Also, the normal distribution of the steering angle is given by:

 ![Histogram of steering angel](https://github.com/akshaybabloo/Car-ND/raw/master/Project_3/assets/norm.png)